Amon (The Legend of Korra)

 Amon, born as Noatak, is a fictional character in Nickelodeon's animated television series The Legend of Korra, and is part of the Avatar: The Last Airbender world.
-Amon first appeared in the series' premiere, Welcome to Republic City, and was the main antagonist of the first season.
+Amon first appeared in the series' premiere, Welcome to Republic City, and is the main antagonist of the first season.
 The character was created by Michael Dante DiMartino and Bryan Konietzko, with collaboration from Joaquim Dos Santos, and is voiced by Steven Blum.
 Amon is a leader of an anti-bender revolutionary group known as the Equalists and claimed to be an innocent non-bender who had been granted by the spirits the ability to permanently remove a person's bending, a power previously demonstrated only by Avatar Aang.